This guide will help developers master Expo’s EAS Build system, covering:

 EAS Build (Expo Application Services Build) is a hosted service by Expo that compiles your React Native project into native binaries (APKs, AABs for Android; IPAs for iOS) in the cloud.

-Unlike the old expo build
+Unlike the old expo build command:

 - It supports custom native code and packages